Damocles-fr/PPJF/README.md

 - Paste all into the ViolentMonkey editor page you just kept open in LibreWolf.
 - Click Save and Exit on upper right corner

-- Optionnal : If you want Local Files Links in jellyfin media info
+- Optional : If you want Local Files Links in jellyfin media info
 	- Do the same in ViolentMonkey, +, new, delete all the lines, but copy/paste from the file OpenMediaInfoPathScriptmonkey.js, save and exit.

 ### 5. Enable PowerShell Scripts Execution (Windows)